silviaherf/apis-project/README.md

 ## Resume

 This project aims to find out information about over 16000 movies, completing their information with the New York Times Movies Reviews API.

+The idea is allowing the user to filter movies with arguments from the keyboard, and offering to open the url for the review of a selected movie.

+At last, a global report is developed as PDF file and sent by mail.

 The project is developed in Python, and the main script (main.py) is thought to be runned from the terminal.